darkoid/pufin/docs/get-started.md

 ### For Windows (shown on windows 11)

-1. Goto the script `pufin.ps1` and click on run with powershell.
+1. Goto the script `pufin.ps1` and click on run with powershell as shown below or you can run it directly via powershell.

 <p align="center"><img src=/docs/assets/run-with-powershell.png></p>
-    or you can run it directly via powershell.

 2. For the first time running this application.
 We need to generate a baseline file to store file path and hash.
 Choose 'A'- (this will take time depending on the no of files in the selected location)